Robert Kee

-Robert Kee CBE (5 October 1919 – 11 January 2013) was a British broadcaster, journalist and writer, known for his historical works on World War II and Ireland.
+Robert Kee CBE (5 October 1919 – 11 January 2013) was a British broadcaster, journalist, historian and writer, known for his historical works on World War II and Ireland.

 Life and career

+Kee was born on 5 October 1919 in Calcutta, India, to Robert and Dorothy (née Monkman).
+The family did well but was forced to return to Britain during the depressed early 1930s.

-Kee was educated at Stowe School, Buckingham, and read history at Magdalen College, Oxford, where he was a pupil, then a friend, of the historian A.J.P.
+He earned a scholarship to Stowe School, Buckingham, and read history at Magdalen College, Oxford, where he was a pupil, then a friend, of the historian A.J.P.
 Taylor.
+He considered his Stowe education as having prepared him perfectly for subsequent wartime incarceration.

-During World War II he served in the Royal Air Force as a bomber pilot.
-Flying the Handley Page Hampden he was shot down by flak while on a night mine-laying mission off the coast of German-occupied Holland.
+During the Second World War he served in the Royal Air Force as a bomber pilot.
+Flying the Handley Page Hampden, he was shot down by flak while on a night mine-laying mission off the coast of German-occupied Holland.
 He was captured and spent three years in a German POW camp.
 This gave him material for his first book, A Crowd Is Not Company.
-It was first published as a novel in 1947, but was later revealed to be an autobiography.
-It recounts his experiences as a prisoner of war and his various escapes from the Nazi camp.
-The Times describes it as "arguably the best POW book ever written."
+It was first published as a novel in 1947 but was later revealed to be an autobiography.
+It recounts his experiences as a prisoner of war and his various escapes.
+The Times describes it as "arguably the best POW book ever written".

 His career in journalism began immediately after the Second World War.
-He worked for the Picture Post, then became a special correspondent for The Sunday Times and, later, The Observer.
+He worked for the Picture Post, then became a special correspondent for The Sunday Times and later The Observer.
 He was also literary editor of The Spectator.
-In 1948, Kee co-founded publishing house MacGibbon & Kee with James MacGibbon.
-In 1949 Kee was a witness at the marriage of his friend George Orwell to Sonia Brownell.
+In 1948, Kee co-founded publishing house MacGibbon & Kee with James MacGibbon and married Janetta Woolley.
+In 1949 Kee and Janetta were witnesses at the marriage of their friend George Orwell to Sonia Brownell.
+That same year his daughter Georgiana was born.